OajMeredith23/innovation-and-the-unknown/README.md

 ![The Folktiles landing screen](assets/folktiles_home.png)
 # Folktiles

-Folktiles uses sentiment recognition from user submitted text to create a data-representation.
-This data representation (or data-tile, as I call them) is then written to a database, along with it's associated data.
+Folktiles uses sentiment recognition (using Tensoflow.js) from user submitted text to create a data-representation (D3.js).
+This data representation (or data-tile, as I call them) is then written to a database (MongoDB), along with it's associated data.
 It can then be viewed alongside all other stories and tiles within a single UI.

 ![The Folktiles data-representation being generated](assets/folktiles_data_representation.png)

-The  Folktiles project is a Next.js project that lives within the /main directory, other folders contain experiments in sentiment recognition algorithms and data visualisation.
+The  Folktiles project is built upon Next.js, it lives within the /main directory.
+Other folders contain experiments in sentiment recognition algorithms and data visualisation.

 ## Main Functions

 ![App function diagram](assets/app_diagram.png)